Message from the Director of Greek Life

 At Butler, we observe deferred recruitment, meaning that the process of joining is delayed until the beginning of the second semester.
 Interested students will need to complete at least 12 hours of college coursework (full-time status) and meet the academic minimum requirement set by the individual organizations and/or the respective governing council.
 In addition, students may not be on probation for any reason.

-For more information on Greek life at Butler University, feel free to contact Becky Druetzler, Director of Greek Life, at 317-940-6590.
+For more information on Greek life at Butler University, feel free to contact the Office of Student Affairs at 317-940-9381.